MihalisW/dbt_practice/README.md

 two tables in the target: `current_pageview_facts` for facts using the current location of the user and `immutable_pageview_facts` for facts using the time-based location of the user.

+## Testing incremental features
+In order to observe the incremental features of the pipeline follow these steps:
+1. Run the pipeline for the first time
+2. Replace line 54 in `users_extract.sql` with the following:
+   `SELECT	50	 AS id,	'SE15 1EN'	 AS postcode`
+3. Re-run pipeline
+4. Uncomment lines 1242-1243 in `pageviews_extract.sql`
+5. Re-run pipeline

 ## Scheduling this pipeline

 Assuming that we require an hourly cadance then we this should be scheduled every hour, with a 10 minute grace period to allow the extract process to complete.